Why Integrate with Oracle Integration—Oracle Process Cloud?

-You can allow your users to access Oracle Integration functionality, which lets users manage business processes in the cloud, such as content workflows to route documents for approval or review.
+Oracle Integration—Oracle Process Cloud Service automates and manage your business work flows.
+Through integration with Oracle Content Management, your users can access Oracle Integration functionality within Oracle Content Management, letting users manage business processes in the cloud, such as content workflows to route content for approval or review.

-Integrating Oracle Content and Experience with Oracle Integration benefits document-intensive processes by organizing, managing, and restricting access to documents that must be submitted, reviewed, and approved or rejected by different roles and organizations during the business process.
+Integrating Oracle Content Management with Oracle Integration benefits document-intensive processes by organizing, managing, and restricting access to documents that must be submitted, reviewed, and approved or rejected by different roles and organizations during the business process.
 Conversations enable users to easily discuss things that come up during the process.

-- Asssets: You can enable structured multistep workflows for review and approval of content items and digital assets that you manage in Oracle Content and Experience asset repositories.
+- Assets: You can enable structured multistep workflows for review and approval of content items and digital assets that you manage in Oracle Content Management asset repositories.

-- Content workflows: Oracle Content and Experience includes a workflow management system that supports business process-based integration.
+- Content workflows: Oracle Content Management includes a workflow management system that supports business process-based integration.
 This enables modeling, automation, and continuous improvement of business processes and routing information according to user-defined business rules.

 - Document- and Folder-Initiated Processes: You can automatically start a process when someone uploads a document (or folder of documents) to a chosen document folder.

 There are prerequisites to integrating Oracle Content Management with Oracle Integration—Oracle Process Cloud.
 Integrations generally require configurations in both applications that are being integrated.
 So check the documentation on both sides.
 In addition to the requirements on the OCM side, you need a subscription for the product that you intend to integrate with OCM.

 Before users can take advantage of the integrated functionality, a service administrator must configure settings in both Oracle Integration (described in Integrate Documents in Using Processes in Oracle Integration 3) and Oracle Content Management (described in Configure Oracle Integration Settings in Oracle Content Management).